 - And third, you’ll need to make sure you have the right utensils for cooking and eating Kosher foods.

-- Kosher Dairy – It includes milk and products made from milk, such as cheese and butter.
+- Kosher Dairy – It includes milk and other products made from milk, such as cheese, ice cream butter, cream cheese, cottage cheese, sour cream, pudding and more.

 - Kosher Pareve – Pareve are those that contain neither meat nor dairy and include fish, eggs, fruits, vegetables, and grains.